MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

 ::: moniker-end

 > [!IMPORTANT]
-> A different drive can only be set the first time that you install Visual Studio.
+> You can set a different drive only when you first install Visual Studio.
+If you've already installed Visual Studio and want to change drives, you must uninstall it and then reinstall it.

 For more information, see the [Select installation locations](change-installation-locations.md) page.